Join us in celebrating our newest graduates!

 While learning about the “wonderful world” of computer architecture and software development, she took dance classes, ranging from ballet to hip hop, and was part of the USC Ballroom and Latin Dance Team.
 A passionate linguist—she speaks Spanish and Amharic, an Ethiopian language—she jumped at the opportunity to study abroad in Zaragosa, Spain, from 2016 to 2017, where she fell in love with flamenco dance.

 Back at USC, she served as vice president of the award-winning USC Chapter of the National Society of Black Engineers (NSBE).
-After graduation, she will join Microsoft as program manager, working with designers and developers to identify problems and bring solutions to life.
+After graduation, she will join Microsoft as a program manager, working with designers and developers to identify problems and bring solutions to life.

 Samuel Alex Atcheson